 For people who suffer from self esteem issues, there’s a lack of self acceptance that causes you to doubt yourself.
 A little voice in your head that says, “I don’t know about this, people might think this is stupid.”
 What I’ve learned over time is that that voice is irrelevant.
 I really pushed myself against what other people think.
 In my heart, I knew what was right for me and though my actions seemed risky to others, I followed my passions.

 I feel like the story about how I quit law school is pretty relevant to this message.
 You see, like many young college students I had no idea what I wanted to do with my life.
 I had no idea what my talents were or where my interests lay.
 I knew I was smart and was able to get good grades with some studying.
 Grad school seemed like a good option.
 And I like money and respect so going to law school seemed perfect.
+Never mind that there are too many lawyers and I didn’t know what kind of law I wanted to do.
 I could figure out what kind of law later.
 I had a vision that once I became a lawyer, I would be important and rich and everyone in life would like and respect me.
 So I took the LSAT, applied to different schools and finally was accepted to a decent law school in NYC with a partial scholarship.
 Everything seemed perfect.

 A few days before I started law school I had a gut instinct that I didn’t want to go.
+I really didn’t want to study just to be another lawyer in a field of too many lawyers.
 That was the first sign to quite law school.
 I didn’t know where this feeling came from, I knew I shouldn’t be pursuing this degree.
 It was like a feeling of dread, like something terrible was about to happen.
 Logically, I didn’t have a good enough reason not to go, I didn’t listen to that instinct.
 I went and spent 30K on that 1 year of law school.

 And I bombed.